Dreaming of California

 After a few photo ops, we met back at the house for dinner and to make our plans for the next day.
 We had a good night’s sleep, got back in the car and drove to the Golden Gate Bridge and the Park, so beautiful in the soft sunlight.

 Then it was on to Sausalito, a sunny little town on the edge of the water, filled with boutiques, art galleries, hippies, cafes and the sea, endlessly lapping at the town’s edge.
 A mime was taking a break in a sheltered corner, and he seemed to embody the spirit of this quintessentially California town.
-I heard “California Dreamin’” on the radio somewhere.
+“California Dreamin’” played on a radio somewhere.

 I didn’t want to leave.